Welcome to Neuroscience at Keele

 A basic scientific calculator (however this should not be a programmable one, as programmable calculators are not allowed in examinations).

 Basic drawing equipment, including coloured pens and pencils, a ruler and a stapler.

 As some of your coursework will need to be submitted electronically, and whilst there are plenty of computers available across the campus, you may find it useful to have your own computer.
 As a student you are eligible for versions of Microsoft Software at greatly reduced prices, so it would be advisable to wait until you have registered before buying software licences.
 You should also ensure that you have some method of backing up your work (eg memory stick, external drive, cloud storage) to accommodate for instances where computing equipment malfunctions or is stolen.

-When you arrive at Keele to study Neuroscience, both Single and Dual Honours, you will spend the first week getting to know your way around and being introduced to the people, places and protocols that will be important to you over the next three (or more) years.
-Important dates will be placed here when finalised.
+When you arrive at Keele to study Neuroscience, both Single and Combined Honours, you will spend the first week getting to know your way around and being introduced to the people, places and protocols that will be important to you over the next three (or more) years.
+Important dates will be placed here when finalised:

 A great way to judge a course is by the results and opinions of those who have completed it.
 Here's the inside scoop from students who were asked their opinion on the course: